paulmuenzner/powerplantmanager/README.md

    ```

 ### Environment file (.env)
 Before running the program, you need to set up the required environment variables by creating a .env file in the root directory of the project.
 This file holds sensitive information and configurations needed for the proper functioning of the application.
+To streamline the process, the provided template for environment variables saves time in creating the .env file.
+Simply convert .env.template file to .env.

 #### Mandatory Environment Variables